-5.7.
-Dark Sky Discovery Sites (DSDS) are local places that allow good access to observe the dark sky.
-There are currently four sites in the Clwydian Range and Dee Valley AONB:
+5.7 Dark Sky Discovery Sites (DSDS) are local places that allow good access to observe the dark sky.
+DSDS are part of a growing UK network of sites and it is probable that the number in Clwydian Range and Dee Valley AONB will increase soon.